Features of Indian Religious Sculptures

 Islamic sculpture originated by blending the elements of Persian art and the ancient Hindu art.
 It gained its zenith during the reign of Delhi Sultanate.
 Intricate carvings and elaborate designs are the most distinguishing features of this style.
 A number of magnificent monuments still standing in India are the testaments of this exquisite sculpture and its evolution over time.

 Christian sculpture gained prominence in India with the arrival of British rule.
 It quickly gathered momentum and resulted in the construction of a number of monuments, especially in churches, adorned with unique Christian sculptures.
 Indo Saracenic and Gothic styles were found significantly among the Christian sculptures.

 Sikh sculpture, since ages, has produced remarkable specimens of art.
 It mainly emerged by an amalgamation of Hindu and Muslim styles but gradually attained a separate identity.
 There are certain specific features defining Sikh sculptures which are essentially found in almost all the Sikh monuments.

 Although times have changed but the religious sentiments are still the same.
 Religious sculptures and buildings are carved out on stone or metal even today.
+In many instances different styles of Indian religious sculptures have fused together to form some of the wondrous specimens of art and can be seen in various monuments.
 Besides the brilliance, perfection and opulence what is remarkable in these monuments is the love and devotion with which the Indian religious sculptures and architecture have been built.